A faster diagnosis of infection is a critical unmet need.

 Globally, clinical pathways for infection & sepsis are sub-optimal.
 Diagnosis is too slow, and antibiotics are overprescribed.
 Sepsis affects 49m people each year, with 11m succumbing.

-Faster infection diagnosis can drastically reduce costs, optimise the diagnostic pathway, and alleviate hospital pressure by reducing admissions.
+A gold standard precision diagnostic test for infection can drastically reduce costs, optimise the diagnostic pathway, and alleviate hospital pressure by reducing admissions.

 Emergency Departments Overwhelmed